Why is Being in Covenant with God Important?

 41 “Then he will say to those on his left, ‘Depart from me, you cursed, into the eternal fire prepared for the devil and his angels.
 42 For I was hungry and you gave me no food, I was thirsty and you gave me no drink, 43 I was a stranger and you did not welcome me, naked and you did not clothe me, sick and in prison and you did not visit me.’
 44 Then they also will answer, saying, ‘Lord, when did we see you hungry or thirsty or a stranger or naked or sick or in prison, and did not minister to you?’
 45 Then he will answer them, saying, ‘Truly, I say to you, as you did not do it to one of the least of these, you did not do it to me.’
 46 And these will go away into eternal punishment, but the righteous into eternal life.”

-Baptism in the Holy Spirit is the only sign of the New Covenant which God makes with His Church.
+Baptism in the Holy Spirit is the only sign and seal of the New Covenant which God makes with His Church.
 The baptism in the Holy Spirit is separate and distinct from water baptism.
 Jesus himself is the one who baptizes with the Holy Spirit.
 He gives it so that we will be endowed with supernatural power to preach the Gospel to the ends of the earth (Acts 1:8).
 (See scriptures below...)

 Jesus commanded water baptism in the Great Commission: “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit” (Matthew 28:19).
 It represents rebirth in Christ - the washing away of sins.
 But water baptism and Holy Spirit baptism were usually separate events.

 1 Corinthians 12:13 (ESV) For in one Spirit we were all baptized [a sign evidenced by speaking in other tongues] into one body—Jews or Greeks, slaves or free—and all were made to drink of one Spirit.